 In Carlton, just north of the CBD, is the very sporty Princes Park.
 The centrepiece is one of Melbourne’s second-tier stadiums, Ikon Park, home to the Carlton Football Club.
 It’s also a key venue for the NAB AFL Women’s Competition in February and March.
 Want to get active yourself?
 Take advantage of the public sports field and facilities, children’s playground, or avenues of trees for picturesque power-walks.

 Queen Victoria Gardens

-Discover the huge floral clock, consisting of more than 7,000 flowering plants, at Queen Victoria Gardens.
-For more eye-popping displays, take a stroll through the gardens at the National Gallery of Victoria across the road.
+Discover the huge floral clock, consisting of more than 7,000 flowering plants, and explore the architect-designed cultural space, MPavilion at Queen Victoria Gardens.
+For more stunning views, take a stroll through the gardens at the National Gallery of Victoria across the road.
 It’s also a good place to stop for a bite.

 Royal Botanic Gardens